 When it comes to buying a pair of basketball shoes it can definitely be a personal preference.
 However, we wanted to provide you with a collection of options for both Male and Female Youth Shoes.

-There’s a few things you need to decide before the big purchase, mostly what kind of shoe you would like.
+There are a few things you need to decide before the big purchase, mostly what kind of shoe you would like.

 Let’s break it down:

 Low Tops are designed for extra speed on the court.
 They are a sleek look that is lightweight option for a young player who maybe drags their feet on the court.
 It means it won’t be as hard for your kid to lift their feet off the court to get to where they need to be.
 This means it’s beneficial for a point guard position.